-Nike, Roxanne Pallett (Celebrity Big Brother) and Serena Williams are three good recent example of when things can go wrong – and it’s then that your PR machine needs to step into action.
+Nike, Roxanne Pallett (Celebrity Big Brother) and Serena Williams are three good examples in recent times of when things can go wrong – and it’s then that your PR machine needs to step into action.

 I’m a great believer that controversy can in fact be good for a brand – think of all those delicious column inches and online exposure.
 In fact, after a few weeks of seemingly scary times for Nike (The US President citing that you might be on a sinking ship is a little worrying – especially as such tweets against Turkey has been having dire effects on their currency), they have just announced record sales.